jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 * integrity: no unauthorized write access to data or systems
 * availability: data and service available when needed

 So risk is the possibility of something bad happening.
 And threat is a path to the risk occurring.
 In case you don't know about your risks and threats or you don't handle them, you can run into troubles.
 Your data can be stolen or encrypted.
 Your infrastructure or applications can be shut down, misused for crypto-mining or launching attacks against other targets.
 Your customers or employees can get scammed.
-All these lead to operational problems (you have to handle security incidents instead of normal business), reputation and financial losses (you loose customers and/or get fined).
+All these lead to operational problems (you have to handle security incidents instead of normal business), reputation and financial losses (you lose customers and/or get fined).
 Obviously, you want to avoid this at least to a certain degree.

 # Security principles and areas

 Probably the most popular way to handle the computing infrastructure and applications these days goes by the name cloud (native) computing.
 However, the security principles above and the goals below don't change with the adaption of a new paradigm, like cloud computing or DevOps.
 The techniques and tools might change though.

 OK, so how do we handle the security risks and threats?
 First, there are the **principles** you should apply whenever possible:

-* [simplicity](https://www.schneier.com/essays/archives/1999/11/a_plea_for_simplicit.html) - the worst enemy of security is [complexity](https://www.schneier.com/blog/archives/2022/08/security-and-cheap-complexity.html), it makes attacks easier and defense harder
+* simplicity - the worst enemy of security is [complexity](https://www.schneier.com/blog/archives/2022/08/security-and-cheap-complexity.html), it makes attacks easier and defense harder
 * minimal attack surface - minimize possible ways a system can be attacked
 * least privilege - deny by default to limit the blast radius of a compromise
 * segmentation - create boundaries between systems to limit the blast radius of a compromise
 * defense in depth - since any security control can fail have multiple overlapping layers of controls
 * ability to restore data and systems - have backups and restore tests, documentation or Infrastructure as Code

-Second, you have to care about many things because the weakest link in the chain matters.
-To not get overwhelmed one might create some abstractions in the form of distinct areas to cover.
+Second, you have to care about many things because the weakest link in the chain of interconnected systems can get exploited.
+Not to get overwhelmed one might create some abstractions in the form of distinct areas to cover.

 ## Governance and risk management

-You should get at least a rough understanding of your organization's business.
-Understand what is your responsibility (IaaS, PaaS, SaaS) and what data and compute/storage/network resources you are protecting.
-Get some idea which of these assets are the most critical (valuable) and [who](https://attack.mitre.org/groups) is most likely to cause problems and [how](https://attack.mitre.org).
+You should get at least a rough understanding of your organization's business and products.
+Find out your responsibility boundaries and what data and compute/storage/network resources you need to protect.
+This depends on the service model you use or provide (IaaS, PaaS or SaaS).
+Get some idea [who](https://github.com/jreisinger/docs/blob/master/notes/sec/threat-actors.md) is most likely to cause problems and [how](https://attack.mitre.org).

 Risk level is the likelihood of a risk times its impact.
 You can approach each risk in one of these ways: